pipe11/TFM_fake_news_detector/README.md

 **IDF(t)** = log_e(Total number of documents / Number of documents with term t in it).

-# 7. Data Exploration Analysis
+# 7. Exploratory Data Analysis

+All the content for this section was exported from the following notebook: [Exploratory Data Analysis notebook](https://github.com/pipe11/TFM_fake_news_detector/blob/master/exploratory_data_analysis/02_Exploratory_data_analysis_final_explained.ipynb)

 ## Visualizations